Spring Boot User Registration and Login Example Tutorial

 }

-This above code defines a Spring Data JPA repository interface called RoleRepository that extends the JpaRepository interface.
-The JpaRepository interface provides several methods for performing CRUD (Create, Read, Update, Delete) operations on a JPA entity, and it takes two type parameters: the entity type, Role, and the type of the entity's primary key, Long.
+The above code defines a Spring Data JPA repository interface called RoleRepository, which extends the JpaRepository interface.
+The JpaRepository interface provides several methods for performing CRUD (Create, Read, Update, Delete) operations on a JPA entity.
+It takes two type parameters: the entity type, Role, and the type of the entity's primary key, Long.

 Let's create an AuthController Spring MVC controller class and add the following content: